An Immersive Long-term Residential Course in

 *Explanation of nonrefundability of prepayments: A participant’s prepaid deposit guarantees that participant’s place in the program (thereby blocking a space that otherwise could be given to another applicant) and allows the Institute to plan accordingly, including purchasing provisions and making other contractual arrangements in advance.
 Prepaid deposits are nonrefundable because the funds received before the program will be spent on such provisions and preparations well before the programme begins.

-AFTER FIFTEEN MONTHS: Those who stay beyond the fifteen-month minimum commitment period will qualify to apply for work-study scholarships to cover 50-100% of the cost of your room and board, beginning in your sixteenth month, in exchange for taking on certain professional responsibilities at the Institute.
-In the case of those not on the work-study plan, the rate from the sixteenth month onward would be the standard long-term volunteer rate of Rs 22,800 per month inclusive of meals and shared accommodation (rate current as of mid-2023 but subject to potential change in 2024 if required by inflation in food prices).
+AFTER ONE YEAR: Those who stay beyond the twelve-month mark will qualify to apply for work-study scholarships to cover 50-100% of the cost of your room and board, beginning in your thirteenth month, in exchange for taking on certain professional responsibilities at the Institute.
+In the case of those not on the work-study plan, the rate from the sixteenth month onward would be the standard long-term volunteer rate of Rs 25,000 per month inclusive of meals and shared accommodation (rate current as of late 2024 but subject to potential change in 2025 and beyond if required by inflation in food prices).

 Application process